Indices of Deprivation

 The Department for Levelling Up, Housing and Communities commissioned OCSI to update the indices in both 2015 and 2019.

-The English Indices of Deprivation measure relative deprivation in small areas in England called lower-layer super output areas (LSOAs).
-The index of multiple deprivation is the most widely used.
+The English Indices of Deprivation provide a comprehensive measure of relative deprivation in small areas called lower-layer super output areas (LSOAs) in England.

-combined and weighted to calculate the Index of Multiple Deprivation.
-This is an overall measure of multiple deprivation experienced by people living in an area.
-It is available for every LSOA in England.
-All neighbourhoods in England are then ranked according to their level of deprivation relative to that of other areas.
+The Index of Multiple Deprivation, which is the most widely used index, is based on 39 separate indicators organised across seven domains of deprivation.
+The domains are combined and weighted to produce an overall measure of multiple deprivation experienced by people living in an area.
+Every LSOA in England is ranked based on their level of deprivation relative to other areas.

 Access the data